 You’re going to roast the pork and the peppers simultaneously, so wash the peppers, pat them dry, and cut them all lengthwise and deseed them (If you like your long hots really hot, skip that step!)
 Toss in olive oil, and sprinkle with salt.
 Lay out evenly on a baking sheet.

 Place the roast in the lower third of the oven, and the peppers on the rack in the upper third.
 Roast at 450 degrees F for 35 minutes.
-After 35 minutes, remove the peppers from the oven and set them aside.
+(Depending on how hot your oven runs, you may want to check them at the 20-25 minute mark.)
+Remove the peppers from the oven and set them aside.
 Later, you can reheat the peppers by stirring them into the hot pulled pork to rewarm them, or by putting them back in the oven in the final stretch of cooking.

 Also take the pork out of the oven at this step, and add the stock, wine, tomatoes, and bay leaves.
 Stir to combine.
 Cover the pan tightly with aluminum foil.
 Cook for another 15 minutes at 450 degrees F, and then reduce the oven temperature to 325 degrees F. Continue roasting the pork for 2 hours.